 The Scottish songwriter-composer has toured the UK, USA and Canada supporting the likes of Suzanne Vega and The Proclaimers and as well as her own headline shows.

-Her song 'Terrible Woman' from the Departure featured on the UK BBC Drama "Back To Life" from the producers of Fleabag, and is being aired currently on the TV channel Showtime, in the USA.
+Her song 'Terrible Woman' featured on the UK BBC Drama "Back To Life" from the producers of Fleabag, and is being aired currently on the TV channel Showtime, in the USA.
 "Marry You featured on Frankie Boyle's prime time UK TV show New World Order.

-Siobhan works in her home studio with prolific composer Takeshi Furukawa at Noise Refinery.
+Siobhan is an assistant writer for the prolific composer Takeshi Furukawa at Noise Refinery.
 A high-end production music label based in L.A crafted for trailers, films, television, video games, and beyond.

-Siobhan completed a masters degree in music composition at Edinburgh University after open study at the Royal Conservatoire of Scotland.
+Siobhan recently completed a masters degree in music composition at Edinburgh University after open study at the Royal Conservatoire of Scotland.